makalu/makalu.github.com/blog/_posts/2015-09-14-the-design-of-xapo.markdown

 ## Let’s just create an account

-If I can't understand the product from the marketing site, maybe it'll all make sense if I just create an account.
+If I can’t understand the product from the marketing site, maybe it’ll all make sense once I create an account.
 After doing that and logging in, I see three equal navigation items—xapo, wallet and vault.
 (And I find myself wondering why they’re all displayed in lower case, since at least Xapo has until now been consistently capitalized.)

 So I click to access the “wallet”.